ScriptRaccoon/CatDat/DATABASE.md

 - `properties`
 - `implications`

 The `structures` table stores data that is common to all types of categorical structures.
-Two types are currently supported: categories and functors.
+Three types are currently supported: categories, functors, and morphisms.
 They are stored in the following table:

 - `structure_types`